mMeneske/ScratchGame_DebugSys/readme.md

     //testDebug.log() works just as console.log() with the only exeption that it will only work if testDebug.everything == true. testDebug.log();
-    //testDebug.lightWarn() is a warning that is not that important it }
+    //testDebug.lightWarn() is a warning that is not that important, it can be toggled via testDebug.lightWarn. testDebug.lightWarn();
+    //testDebug.hardWarn() is a warning that is importaint and is close to causing a bug, it can be toggled via testDebug.hardWarn. testDebug.hardWarn();
+}
 ```